eslint/eslint/docs/src/use/configure/migration-guide.md

 * Syntax for adding rules
 * Processors
-* All options.
-Just the way to configure them have changed.
+* All functionality.
+Just the way to configure it has changed.
+* The CLI

 ## TypeScript Types for eslint.config.js